 This principle is most easily applied if the breach or infringement can be traced back to a specific point in time.
-In this case, the ex ante view may be the more appropriate one.
-However, even in this case, it may in some circumstances be more appropriate to use ex post information, for example, if the legal principle is that the party at fault should not benefit from ex post developments.
+In this case, the ex ante view may be more appropriate.
+However, even in this case, it may in some circumstances be more appropriate to use ex post information; for example, if the legal principle is that the party at fault should not benefit from ex post developments.

 Electricity and gas is traded and in some markets the majority of electricity and gas is contracted for well in advance of its delivery.
 If companies can value electricity and gas well enough to buy and sell it in forward contracts, it would normally be possible to value it for the purposes of a damage calculation.

-In some cases there may be no option but to use ex ante information.
-Future damage cannot be analysed ex post without waiting until it is no longer in the future, and so in some circumstances the ex ante view revealing the lost value at the time of breach (or award) may be the only practical approach.
+In some cases, there may be no option but to use ex ante information.
+Future damage cannot be analysed ex post without waiting until it is no longer in the future, and so in some circumstances, the ex ante view revealing the lost value at the time of the breach (or award) may be the only practical approach.

 We know of some electricity and gas contracts with termination clauses that work in a similar way to an ex ante damage calculation.
 They have provisions for compensating the parties based on the (future) value lost as resulting from termination on the day of termination.
-In such circumstances, it would be impractical to wait until the contract would have reached its full term, which could potentially be many years later, to calculate such termination payments ex post.
+In these circumstances, it would be impractical to wait until the contract would have reached its full term (which could potentially be many years later) to calculate the termination payments ex post.